bontebok/PicoKeyer/README.md

 # PicoKeyer
-An affordable CW keyer that uses a Raspberry Pi Pico to practice CW (morse code) using a desktop or mobile browser.
+PicoKeyer is a CW keyer for the Raspberry Pi Pico that allows you to practice CW (morse code) in Desktop or Mobile browser.
+PicoKeyer also provide a USB MIDI interface that enables you to use any MIDI app of your choice to record or listen to your CW.